MorrisonCole/pr-lint-action/README.md

   ability to specify whether to create a review and whether to fail the action on a regex mismatch independently with `on-failed-regex-fail-action` & `on-failed-regex-create-review`.
+- `on-failed-regex-comment` is no longer a required input.

+_Note:_ existing behaviour from previous releases is preserved without additional configuration 🙏.

 ### v1.2.3